 Snacks and full meals are available at the Kafenion and Taverna tents.
 You can get all of your Greek favorites, including lamb on a spit, baklava, Greek salad, gyros, microbrews, frappes and much more.

 Admission to the Portland Greek Festival is $5.
 Kids 12 and under attend for free.
-Foods and drinks are also available for purchase.
+Food and drinks are also available for purchase.

 This year, the Greek Festival is not using physical talents to pay for food and goods.
-Instead, you’ll buy talent bracelets in advance.
-You have the opportunity to pre-purchase and load your bracelet with money, or talents, online.
-Go to greekfest.cashlessportal.com, follow the prompts, and present your QR code when you arrive at the festival’s talent booth.
-Reload options will be available at the festival.
+Instead, you’ll buy talent wristband in advance.
+You have the opportunity to pre-purchase and load your wristband with money, or talents, online.

 The festival is held at Holy Trinity Greek Orthodox Cathedral, 3131 NE Glisan St. in Portland.
 For more information, visit the Greek Festival website.

 More upcoming events: